yyd6190/QRC_project1/README.md

+# QRC Project

-I'll finish this markdown after complete the project
+I'll finish this markdown after completing the project.